-I work at the frontier between biological and environmental sciences, interfacing with global change.
-My major contributions to science are in the study of forest dynamics, particularly carbon and water cycles, in Boreal, temperate, tropical and Mediterranean forests in Europe, the Americas, Australia and Africa.
-I have authored >200 peer-reviewed papers.
-I am very involved in debates concerning how longer and more intense droughts, as a consequence of climate change, can accelerate tree mortality.
-I also work closely with the forestry sector on themes including forest growth and carbon sequestration, using models and remote sensing.
-I have supervised >40 scientists, of whom >20 are still active in senior academic positions or universities.
+I work at the frontier between plant biology and environmental sciences, at the interface with global change.
+My major contributions to science are in the study of the carbon and water cycles of forests, across Boreal, temperate, tropical and Mediterranean biomes of Europe, the Americas, Australia and Africa.
+I have authored more than 250 peer-reviewed papers.
+I am very involved in debates concerning how more severe droughts, as a consequence of climate change, can accelerate tree mortality.
+One area of major contribution has been in identifying the processes by which plant physiological properties affect the likelihood of survival following extreme drought events.
+I am also very interested in how canopies of forest trees can act as filters of atmospheric nitrogen deposition via their leaf microbiome.
+I have supervised more than 40 scientists, of whom more than 20 are still active in senior academic positions or universities.
 I have spoken at several high-profile conferences.

 - McDowell et al. 2022, 'Mechanisms of woody-plant mortality under rising drought, CO2 and vapour pressure deficit', Nature Reviews Earth & Environment, 3: 294-308.